 - The establishment of an annual Early Career Fellowship to provide financial support to two recipients who have completed their doctorate but are yet to secure their first academic post or job in a related field (including postdocs).
 These $10,000 Fellowships will support career-building research activities including the writing and submission of an article or book chapter and/or assistance for the preparation of a book manuscript.

 - The establishment of six annual AHA Conference Grants (at $1,000 each) for postgraduates and early career researchers to present at the AHA’s annual conference.
 Submission of a resultant paper to an academic journal will be a condition of receipt.

 - The establishment of an annual Award ($2,500) for best post-graduate thesis in Historical Studies (non-Australian history) to complement the existing Serle Prize in Australian History.
 Recipients will submit a research article based on their thesis to the AHA’s journal History Australia or an equivalent academic journal, and write a piece about their thesis for the AHA’s website and/or an online platform aimed at the general public to disseminate new historical knowledge.

-The AHA is grateful for the generosity of our supporters.
 Donations can be made as a one off, or on a regular basis.
-To discuss this option or larger donations, bequests, and the establishment of specific named prizes, please email email@example.com.
+To discuss this option or larger donations, bequests, and the establishment of specific named prizes, please email firstname.lastname@example.org.

 Donations can be made securely online, or via direct transfer, using the form below: